Tracy Clayton: Back Issue

-Clayton also hosts the interview podcast Going Through It launched by Mailchimp in July 2020, featuring 14 prominent Black women.
+Clayton also hosted the interview podcast Going Through It launched by Mailchimp in July 2020, featuring 14 prominent Black women.

 In August 2020, Back Issue debuted, a podcast hosted by Clayton and Josh Gwynn.
-Back Issue is produced by Pineapple Street Studios and looks back at formative moments in pop culture.
-Clayton and Gwynn formerly worked together on the Netflix podcast, Strong Black Legends.
-Back Issue won Best Culture Podcast for the Black Podcasting Awards in 2023.
+Back Issue was produced by Pineapple Street Studios and looked back at formative moments in popular culture.
+Clayton and Gwynn formerly worked together on Strong Black Legends.
+Back Issue won Best Music Podcast at the Black Podcasting Awards in 2023.